Date: 8 – 9 November 2018 (Thursday & Friday)

 HK$1,275 (HKAAA members/ HKADC Year Grantees/ HKAGA Members, Staff of West Kowloon Cultural District Authority/ The Hong Kong Academy for Performing Arts/Hong Kong Arts Centre)

 $700 (Full-time Student)

-Early Bird Registration closes at 23:59 on 21.8.2017 (Limited ticket) (Successful registered participants will receive a confirmation email.)
+Early Bird Registration closes at 23:59 on 12.10.2018 (Limited tickets) (Successful registered participants will receive a confirmation email.)

 Group Booking Rate

-For 5 tickets or more (2-day pass) buying in a time, you may enjoy membership rate of HK$1,200.
+For 5 tickets or more (2-day pass) buying in a time, you may enjoy membership rate of HK$1,250.

 Details of Lunch

-Welcome Lunch at the first day of the Sumimit (NOT included in Early Bird 2-Day Special Pass)
+Welcome Lunch on the first day of the Summit (Included in Early Bird 2-Day Special Pass)

-Special Guest Speaker: Mr Duncan Pescod, Chief Executive Officer, West Kowloon Cultural District Authority
+Mr Duncan Pescod, GBS, JP Chief Executive Officer, West Kowloon Cultural District Authority

-Networking Lunch at the second day of the Summit (Included in Early Bird 2-Day Special Pass)
+Networking Lunch on the second day of the Summit (Not Included in Early Bird 2-Day Special Pass)